MaikelH/TIL/kubernetes/retrieve-all-secrets-in-a-yaml-file.md

-# Retrieve all secrets in a yaml file
+# Retrieve all secrets in and store in file

 Sometimes it is needed to retrieve all the secrets inside a kubernetes cluster (for backup purpopes for example).
 The following command will retrieve all secrets in `yaml` format and write them to `secrets.yaml`.
 This file can then be used with